 Become a Fellow

-California Volunteers’ California Climate Action Corps Fellowship program leverages the power of AmeriCorps to advance climate actions that engage community members, cultivate change, and leave a lasting impact.
+California Volunteers’ California Climate Action Corps Fellowship leverages the power of AmeriCorps to advance climate actions that engage community members, cultivate change, and leave a lasting impact.

-The program connects organizations and agencies with talented, motivated emerging leaders to move the needle on climate change in the community.
+The fellowship connects organizations and agencies with talented, motivated emerging leaders to move the needle on climate change in the community.
 If you want to make a difference, build a career in the climate field, and join a network of leaders, we want to hear from you!

 About the Fellowship

 California Climate Action Corps Fellows are AmeriCorps Members who serve full-time (for either a two-month summer term or 11-month term) while gaining valuable experience, mentorship, and training.
 For more information about AmeriCorps, visit www.americorps.gov.

 Selected Fellows will be placed with Host Partner Organizations where they will:

-- Learn real-world climate action skills through organizing community action projects.
+- Learn real-world volunteer engagement and climate action skills through organizing community climate action projects.

 - Be part of a community and statewide force of emerging leaders.

-Fellows receive a monthly living stipend as well as an education award(s) upon completion of the full term of service, which can be used to repay qualified student loans or pay current educational expenses at eligible institutions of higher education and training programs.
-Stipend and education award amounts vary by the length of service.
+Fellows receive a monthly living allowance and education award(s) upon completion of the service term, which can be used to repay qualified student loans or pay current educational expenses at eligible institutions of higher education and training programs.
+Living allowance and education award amounts vary by service term and length.
+Additional benefits, such as health insurance, are also available.

-California Volunteers has partnered with Bay Area Community Resources (BACR) to implement the California Climate Action Corps program.
-As implementing partner, BACR manages the recruitment and placement process, supports Fellows and Host Partner Site Supervisors, and coordinates professional development activities for Fellows.
+California Volunteers partners with a grantee organization to implement the California Climate Action Corps Fellowship.
+As implementing partner, the grantee manages the recruitment and placement process, supports Fellows and Host Partners throughout the term, and coordinates professional development activities for Fellows.
+California Volunteers is proud to partner with Bay Area Community Resources as implementing grantee, as well as their intermediary partners, Strategic Energy Innovations, The Energy Coalition, and CalSERVES.